KeinHochglanzmagazin: the concept

 Profiles and interviews with people with rough edges and a few gaps in their resume.
 Strong personalities who go their own way.
 Here, the bankrupt building contractor gets just as much public awareness as the persecuted journalist or the German workaholic who switched his successful career to pursue his passion as a winemaker on Mallorca.

 I’ve been working as a journalist for over 20 years.
 Presenter, editor, video journalist, producer, writer.
 In the past 10 years, I worked at the national Swiss TV and radio broadcaster SRF.
-Since taking time out on Mallorca for health reasons, I’ve been studying New Media Journalism since October 2017.
+After taking time out on Mallorca for health reasons, I was studying New Media Journalism at Leipzig School of Media.
 This trinational course (Germany, Austria, and Switzerland) is aimed at journalists who work across different media and want to publish online.
 Where the future is taking shape.

 As a study project, and to have enough time to look after my three children alongside my studies while still working as a journalist, I decided to create KeinHochglanzmagazin.